© Bank of America Corporation. All rights reserved.

 Nicole Christians: “Speak up, have confidence and know your capabilities.”

-Alyssa Moeder: “Be a little bit more assertive.”
+Alyssa Moeder: “Be more assertive.”

 Nadia Allaudin: “I was a little naive.
 I’d probably say, it’s going to be a lot harder than you think, so buckle up.”